THE

 If zinc is no longer required, often the person becomes very tired and

-If you suspect this has occurred, please contact your nutritional
+If you suspect this has occurred, please contact your development

-and figure out a new program without needing a hair analysis, although it is
+a new program without needing a hair analysis, although it is not as accurate.

 More trimethylglycine when the sodium/potassium ratio is less than 0.4.
 If the sodium/potassium ratio is less than about 0.4 mg%, a little more TMG is often helpful.
 For more on TMG, please read Trimethylglycine on this website.